History Masterclass - Are there lessons to be learned from history?

 Will historians of the future revel in the amount of information each of us create during this digital age?
 Or, will our polished self projection provide them with little insight and a handwritten paper diary will be as treasured a find from the 21st century as it is from any previous ones?

 Philippa is a history travel writer who began travelling the UK in search of places with history stories to tell in 2001 and hasn't stopped since.
-She established British History Tours in 2014 to create history themed travel itineraries for people travelling in the UK.
-As well as producing history travel trails and itineraries she has also written for History Extra and a number of inflight magazines.
+She established British History Tours in 2014 to create history tours and travel itineraries for people travelling in the UK.